Aiways: Crisis and reactivation

+Gumpert Aiways

+In 2017, German engineer and entrepreneur Roland Gumpert, after his company Gumpert went bankrupt and was sold to Hong Kong investors, who changed its name to Apollo Automobil, decided to create a new business initiative.
+He entered into cooperation with the Chinese Aiways, creating the company Gumpert Aiways Automobile.
+In 2021, it was planned to produce a hybrid coupe RG Nathalie, however, it did not materialize and the company remained inactive at the beginning of the third decade of the 21st century.

 Sales strategy

 Sales of the vehicles produced in Shangrao started in December 2019 in China.
 In Europe, the first models are due to hit the stores in mid-2020.
 Instead of being carried by ship, the vehicles are to be transported by train, which should reduce the transport time from six weeks to 16 days.
 The vehicles are to be sold in Germany via Euronics Deutschland, a cooperative chain of independent consumer electronics and white goods retailers.
 Maintenance and spare parts logistics are to be carried out by the cooperation partner A.T.U.

 Facilities

 The company has Global headquarters in Shanghai, China plus European headquarters and R&D centre in Munich, Germany.